Ry2uko/ai-co/README.md

 # Ai&Co.
-Coffe and Bean
+Coffee and Bean

 At Ai&Co.
 Coffee and Bean, our story is brewed from a love for coffee and a passion for creating spaces where people can come together.
 Our journey begain with a simple idea and a deep appreciation for the art of coffee.
 Founded in 2023, Ai&Co.